Ben WoodPhD student

-The development of photovoltaics (PV) has been spurred by the drive for production of electrical energy from clean, or low carbon, technologies.
+The development of photovoltaics (PV) has been spurred by the drive for the production for electrical energy from clean, or low carbon, technologies.

-Silicon cells make up over 90% of the world's solar cell production.
-Due to their poor absorption of sunlight, silicon cells are typically hundreds of micrometers thick.
-The cells are expensive as they are required to be ultra-pure and the manufacturing process is highly energetically intensive.
+Silicon cells make up 90% of the world’s solar cell production.
+Due to their poor absorption of sunlight, silicon cells are typically around 200-300 µm thick.
+These cells are expensive as they require a high grade of purity (parts per billion) and have a high-energy cost to manufacture.

-This project aims to evaluate potential gains of improving the performance of thin-film silicon PVs vs "the bigger picture" of our research - in terms of calculating the additional embodied energy of our substrates, whilst also looking at the sustainability of the materials employed.
+This project evaluates the potential gains of improved efficiency (light harvesting) in silicon-based solar cells vs. the “cost” in terms (i) of the additional embodied energy of the coating and (ii) sustainability of the materials employed.